rickhull/hello-nix/README.md

 Direnv works via the presence of `.envrc`, which you can see is created by `lorri init`.
-`cd .` should trigger direnv behavior.
+Changing the current dir to a project dir triggers direnv behavior.
 However, direnv is blocked from operating unless it is specifically allowed.
 You will see a message like: